Web DesignDesign InspirationGraphic Designers

 Which career path is less stressful?

 Both programmers and designers face periods of high stress when working under tight deadlines, but graphic design typically involves more variable workloads and shifting priorities.
-The structured problem-solving nature of coding lends itself to steadier work rather than design projects' frequent peaks and valleys.
+The structured problem-solving nature of coding lends itself to steadier work rather than the design projects' frequent peaks and valleys.

 What major is best for programming and graphic design?